 It is essential to take thorough histories, focusing on vascular and neurologic processes as well as visual processes.

-Diabetic retinopathies may develop before systemic diabetes is diagnosed, making it important to measure blood glucose levels in all patients presenting with acute vision loss and to perform ophthalmologic examination of all newly diagnosed adults with diabetes.
+Diabetic retinopathies may develop before systemic diabetes is diagnosed, making it important to measure blood glucose levels in all patients presenting with acute vision loss.
+Arrange an ophthalmologic examination of all newly diagnosed adults with diabetes.

-Other serious systemic diseases (including granulomatosis with polyangiitis [Wegener granulomatosis], bacterial meningitis, or disseminated malignancies) may need to be addressed in the emergency department or by hospital admission.
+Other serious systemic diseases (including granulomatosis with polyangiitis, bacterial meningitis, or disseminated malignancies) may need to be addressed in the emergency department or by hospital admission.

 - Corneal ulcer